basho/basho_docs/source/languages/en/riak/ops/advanced/configs/load-balancing-proxy.md

 At this point, you can perform maintenance on the node, down the node, and so on.
-When you've finished working with the node and it is again available for requests, you can re-enable the node:
+When you've finished working with the node and it is again available for requests, you can re-enable it:

 ```bash
 echo "enable server <backend>/<riak_node>" | socat stdio /etc/haproxy/haproxysock